saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 ### Docker Runner

 Below are the frameworks supported on the Docker Runner.
-Browser support for each framework is based on the Sauce Labs Docker images provided in the `saucectl` installation.
-Each Docker image tag is the latest image that supports the specific framework version, as detailed in the available release notes.

 <Tabs
 groupId="platforms"